kent-thompson/webFRAME/readme.md

 After Login:
 + One has to register as a user first, of course.
-+ Logging in (/app/api/user/login) shows how JWTs are initially sent and placed in SessionStorage, client side (/app/views/login).
++ Logging in (/app/api/user/login) shows how JWTs are initially sent and placed in  client side SessionStorage, (/app/views/login).
+All performed automatically.

-+ GET requests should send the JWT, and the Engine expects, a JWT, if authorization is desired.
-+ POST requests should send the JWT, and the Engine expects, a JWT, if authorization is desired.
++ GET and POST requests should send the client side stored JWT, and the Engine expects, a JWT, if authorization is desired.
-+ POST requests that are Empty, that is have no data, are rejected by the engine.
-(Use GET instead, if that is what you want.)

 Get / Post based "Routing"
 ----